 The directory is the NHS version of the phonebook and is available to all working within or for the NHS.
-All services commissioned by NHS England and each CCG in England are required to update it on an ongoing basis, this is critical to delivering urgent and emergency care as well as our response to Covid-19.
+All commissioners (CCG and NHS England) are required to update it on an ongoing basis, this is critical to delivering urgent and emergency care as well as our response to Covid-19.

 Working with commissioners and their respective service providers, services are profiled onto the directory enabling users to make informed decisions regarding the appropriateness of the services local to patients in need.
 All commisioners (CCGs / NHS England) are reminded to update their local DOS as soon as possible with any new agreed services or any amendments to existing services.

 There is one directory which you can access in a number of ways: